 Right behind a golden masterpiece, the golden gate, you can find another majestic masterpiece.
 Of course within the durbar square.
-That master of the art is no other than 55windondowed palace.
+That master of the art is no other than 55 windowed palace.

-There, local persons also call this 55 windowed palaces as pachpannajhyale durbar.
+There, local persons also call this 55 windowed manor, pachpannajhyale durbar.
 And in newari term nge nyapa jhya laaykoo.
 Consequently, this artistic fact holds back history from about 1427 AD.
 Before King Bhupatindra Malla remodeled it in the 17th century.

 After succeeding originally constructed by king Yaksa Malla.
 Yes, this is also a fact.
 That it was just a building then when king Yaksha Malla concreted it.

 Later on, when King Bhupatindra Malla became the emperor of Bhaktapur in 1696.
 He started the construction of this palace.
-But, by fortune or not, it took a time of 58 years to complete.
+But, it is said that it took a time of 58 years to complete.

 The palace was finally set during the reign of King Ranjit Malla in 1754 AD.
 King Ranjit Malla, the son of King Bhupatindra Malla also contributed a lot to this palace.
 Unbearably, the tear downing earthquake of 1934 AD demolished the palace.